ralexrivero/shortener/backlog.md

   - [ ] support
   - [ ] legal
   - [ ] custom
+- [ ] Redirections
+  - [ ] when visit tify.one redirect to app.tify.one

 - [] #1: As a user, I want to be able to create a new account
 - [] #2: As a user, I want to be able to login